silinternational/serverless-mfa-api/README.md

 ```

 Once you have the shevchenkos/DynamoDbBackUp software set up on your computer,
 you can use commands like the following to set up your automated backups.
-Note
-that, for readability, we have added line-breaks to the following commands, but
-you should remove them if running these commands yourself).

 **Create the S3 bucket:**
 ```
-gulp deploy-s3-bucket
+gulp deploy-s3-bucket \
-    --s3bucket yourorg.backups.dynamodb.mfa-api
+    --s3bucket yourorg.backups.dynamodb.mfa-api \
     --s3region us-east-1
 ```
 (Note: Some of these commands, including the one above, had to be run twice to